 Let’s take a look at how to clear a copier paper jam.

 When a copier paper jam happens, don’t panic

 If you’re like most people, once you see that crumpled, misaligned paper in the copier, the first impulse is to panic and quickly yank it out.

 If you forcibly pull it out, it will likely result in the paper ripping.
 A piece of it can easily get stuck somewhere in the copier.
 That only makes your problem worse.

 CAUTION: If that happens, don’t use anything sharp that could slip and damage your copier.

 It’s actually not that hard to clear a jam on modern machines.
 The screen will tell you where the jam is, and how to remove the paper jam.
 Follow the instructions and slowly and gently pull out the paper.

 How to fix a paper jam?
 It’s a lot easier than you might think

 Today’s modern copiers are computer-based and actually can guide you through the copier paper jam clearing process.
-The control panel of some copiers, such as Canon models, shows you a visual, step-by-step presentation on how to remove the jam.
+The control panel of some copiers, such as Canon models, shows you a visual, step-by-step presentation on how to remove the paper jam.